dev-bootcamp-2019/final-project-SuperSuperSingh/avoiding_common_attacks.md

 ## 2. Integer overflow/underflow

 The SafeMath library by [OpenZeppelin](https://openzeppelin.org/api/docs/math_SafeMath.html) has been implemented to control the shop counter and item counter.
+It is also used to protect account balances on withdrawals of store funds.

 ## 3. Transaction protocols